utkarshg6/helpful/Git.md

 ### Between different commits

-To see difference b/w two commits
+To see the difference b/w two commits

 ```zsh
 git diff {new-commit-hash} {old-commit-hash}
 ```

-To see difference b/w two commits using p4merge
+To see the difference b/w two commits using p4merge

 ```zsh
 git difftool {left-side-commit-hash} {right-side-commit-hash}
 ```

-To see difference b/w last and second last commit
+To see the difference b/w last and second last commit

 ```zsh
 git diff HEAD HEAD^